 The policyholder died during the contestability period

 Most policies have a 2-year contestability period.
-If the policyholder dies within 2 years, the insurance company may do more investigations to determine if everything the policyholder stated on the application was true.
-They also make sure the policyholder didn’t omit any information from the policy that would have affected the decision to insure.
+If the policyholder dies within 2 years, the insurance company may investigate whether everything the policyholder stated on the application was true.
+They also ensure the policyholder didn’t omit any information from the policy that would have affected the decision to insure.

 When you file the claim, read the documents carefully, and provide all required information.
 Forgetting the death certificate or omitting other important documentation could delay the process.